InvirganceDocumentation/convirgance-docs/docs/getting-started.md

 ### Delimited:

-Lets reuse the previous JSON file we created from the last example.
+Lets reuse the JSON file we created in the last example.
 We will take the current JSON records and turn them into a delimited format.
 You should note that when working with delimited files you can select which keys to keep, and if needed set the character to delimit with.

 ```java
 // Reading in the JSON file from the previous example